pratt-savi-810/pratt-savi-810-2018-10/docs/project_grading/README.md

 # Final Project - Due Nov.
-21 (Wednesday) - likely last revision date Dec.
+24 (Saturday) - likely last revision date Dec.
 1 (Saturday)

 Your final project is the only thing you'll be evaluated on.